 Herman, J. (1992).
 Cetacean specimens in the National Museums of Scotland.
 Edinburgh: National Museums Scotland.

-We have about 30,000 skeletons, skulls, mounts, skins and spirit specimens of British mammals.
-In recent years we have acquired extensive series of specimens from researchers, including representatives from British populations of insectivores, bats, rodents, carnivores, rabbits and hares.
-Many of these are the focus of current and planned research on genetic and phenotypic variation.
+We have about 35,000 skeletons, skulls, mounts, skins and spirit specimens of British mammals.
+In recent years we have acquired extensive series of specimens from researchers, including representatives from British populations of insectivores, bats, rodents, carnivores, deer, rabbits and hares.
+Many of these are the focus of current and planned research on genetic and phenotypic variation as well as ecological studies using stable isotope analysis.

 Our Quaternary fossil mammals number more than 2,200 specimens and originate from all around the world, including the first vertebrate fossils from Australia.
 We also have a variety of large mammal remains from Alaska, South America, India and Africa.
 Key sites include Kent’s Cavern and many of the notable Quaternary mammal finds in Scotland, including the Creag nan Uamh caves (Inchnadamph) in Sutherland.
 The Brandon Collection alone comprises more than 1,200 specimens from England.